 For starters, if you’re dealing with itchy mosquito bites, resist the temptation to scratch the bite!
 Doing so can actually make the itchiness worse as the skin becomes more inflamed.
 Scratching can also lead to broken skin and infection.

 The best way to prevent mosquito bites starts with professional mosquito control from Suburban Exterminating.
 Mosquitoes need water sources to reproduce, so eliminating any potential sources of standing water, such as plant pots, buckets, your children’s outdoor toys, any tires or containers you have outside, and your pool, can help minimize the mosquito population in your yard.
 Keeping your grass and hedges short is another way to prevent water from collecting and turning your yard into a mosquito breeding ground.

 Suburban Exterminating Protects Your Family & Home from Mosquitoes

 It’s hard to enjoy the great outdoors when you’re scratching your mosquito bites.
 Suburban Exterminating is Long Island, New York’s leading full-service pest management company, and our Mosquito Protection Summer Package is the solution to your mosquito woes!
-For a limited time, we are offering 20% OFF 6 mosquito treatments, all backed by our Mosquito-Free Guarantee.

 We are state-certified, licensed pest control technicians, and start by pinpointing the breeding sources around your property.
 Then, we treat your property every two weeks with our eco-friendly, child and pet-safe mosquito spray.
 Whether you’re looking for ongoing mosquito protection for you and your family, or you need a one-time treatment, you always get the best value in mosquito protection with Suburban Exterminating.
 Reclaim your yard this summer!
 For a free mosquito inspection and estimate, call (631) 864-6900.